lancenicholls3/lancenicholls/index.md

   <div style="flex:1; min-width:260px;">
     <p>
-      I’m a junior at Johns Hopkins majoring in <strong>Mechanical Engineering</strong> with minors in
-      <strong>Psychology</strong> and <strong>Applied Math & Statistics</strong>, and I compete on the varsity cross-country
-      and track teams.
-My experience as an athlete sparked a passion for <strong>biomechanics</strong>, which I’ve explored through research and hands-on engineering projects.
+      I’m a junior at Johns Hopkins majoring in Mechanical Engineering with minors in Psychology and Applied Math & Statistics, and I compete on the varsity cross-country and track teams.
+My experience as an athlete sparked a passion for biomechanics, which I’ve explored through research and hands-on engineering projects.
     </p>
     <p>
-      Outside the lab and classroom, I’m deeply passionate about <strong>nature and exploring the outdoors</strong>, which fuels my curiosity about human performance, resilience, and design.
-I aim to build a career in industry developing
-      <strong>innovative biomechanical technologies, whether it be performance footwear that pushes human potential or medical
-      devices that improve lives.
+      Outside the lab and classroom, I’m deeply passionate about nature and exploring the outdoors, which fuels my curiosity about human performance, resilience, and design.
+I aim to build a career in industry developing innovative biomechanical technologies, whether it be performance footwear that pushes human potential or medical devices that improve lives.
     </p>

     </div>
 </div>

 ---